-6. To properly translate principal names from the central KDC realm into the cluster-dedicated KDC realm for the Hadoop cluster, configure the Trusted Kerberos Realms property of the HDFS service.
+- 6. To properly translate principal names from the central KDC realm into the cluster-dedicated KDC realm for the Hadoop cluster, configure the Trusted Kerberos Realms property of the HDFS service. - a.

-- a.
 Open the Cloudera Manager Admin Console. - b.
 Go to the HDFS service. - c.
 Click the Configuration tab. - d.
-Expand the Service-Wide category and click Security. - e.
-Scroll down to the Trusted Kerberos Realms property, and click on the Value field to add the name of your central KDC realm.
+Select Scope > HDFS (Service Wide) - e.
+Select Category > Security. - f.
+Type Kerberos in the Search box. - g.
+Edit the Trusted Kerberos Realms property to add the name of your central KDC realm.
 If you need to use more advanced mappings which do more than just allow principals from another domain, you may enter them in the Additional Rules to Map Kerberos Principals to Short Names property.
-For more information about name mapping rules, see Configuring the Mapping from Kerberos Principals to Short Names on page 112. - 7.
+For more information about name mapping rules, see Configuring the Mapping from Kerberos Principals to Short Names on page 124. - 7.
 Each of your Hadoop client users must also place this information in their local core-site.xml file.
 The easiest way to do so is by using the Cloudera Manager Admin Console to generate a client configuration file. - 8.
-Proceed to Step 2: If You are Using AES-256 Encryption, Install the JCE Policy File on page 32.
+Proceed to Step 2: If You are Using AES-256 Encryption, Install the JCE Policy File on page 37.
 Later in this procedure, you will restart the services to have the configuration changes in core-site.xml take effect.